dmarchelya/DnsOMaticClient.Net/README.md

-Development on the DNS-O-Matic Client.NET has been discontinued.
+Development of the DNS-O-Matic Client.NET has been discontinued.
 All of the functionality and more can now be found in the [Bespoke Dynamic DNS Updater](https://github.com/dmarchelya/BespokeDynamicDnsUpdater).